 - Each year, the AT&T Inc. Board of Directors authorizes maximum aggregate contributions that can be made by AT&T, as permitted by, and in strict compliance with, applicable law for the purpose of supporting or opposing any party, candidate, political committee or ballot measure.
-For 2015, this amount was $6.0 million.
-Also, for calendar years 2015-2016, the AT&T Inc. Board of Directors authorized contributions or expenditures by AT&T, as permitted by, and in strict compliance with, applicable law, relating to the 2016 presidential nominating conventions and ensuing inaugural activates, in the amount of $19.0 million.
-This amount includes in-kind services.
+For 2016, this amount was $6.0 million.
+For calendar years 2015-2016, the AT&T Inc. Board of Directors authorized contributions or expenditures by AT&T, as permitted by, and in strict compliance with, applicable law, relating to the 2016 presidential nominating conventions and ensuing inaugural activities, in the amount of $24.4 million.
+These amounts include in-kind services.

 - Except for contributions for ballot measures, no corporate expenditure over $1,000 may be made unless approved by the Chief Executive Officer.
 Each proposed expenditure must be reviewed by the company's attorneys to confirm that it is lawful.